Energy Science Made Simple

 The carnot ratio can be plotted on a graph as shown in Fig 18.
 Based on a fixed ambient temperament T0, a single curve can be drawn.
 This is a useful tool for analyzing any conversion process because it shows what the changing conversion efficiency will be during the process.
 Such a curve merely represents the changing amount of external energy that could be extracted from an amount of internal energy.
 Though there is only one curve, it can be used in different ways.
 Later in Chapter 23 reversible and irreversible processes will be discussed.
 In a reversible process, the temperament can rise or fall along the curved line without any loss of the external energy that was put into the process.
 The helmholtz energy stored in the system will always equal the amount of external energy that was added or can be removed.
 In an irreversible process, there will be a difference in the amount of external energy added vs the amount of helmholtz energy stored.
 The curve represents the amount of helmholtz energy stored in the system and this can then be compared to the larger amount of external energy that was added to the system.

-(Eq 8) Ar=1-ln(T2/T1)·T0/(T2-T1) For variable temperament processes of variable specific heat such as steam processes, entropy is often used with Eq (9 plus 10).
+(Eq 8) Ar=1-ln(T2/T1)·T0/(T2-T1) For variable temperature processes of variable specific heat such as steam processes, entropy is often used with Eq (9 plus 10).
 Entropy will be covered in the next chapter.
 There is however a way to avoid using entropy entirely by using complex formulas and calculating the helmholtz ratio directly.

 (Eq 9) BE=T0·S (S is entropy in this case) The helmholtz ratio can be calculated for any type of internal energy.
 It can be thermal, chemical, nuclear energy etc. When the helmholtz ratio has been calculated it can be used in a variety of equations such as Eq (11 and 12).
 From these basic equations all the other forms of energy shown in Fig 11 can be calculated.